-Topics in Contemporary Art: The Postmodern Condition Postmodernism is less about style and more about strategies of making art.
-This course will begin by examining significant works of art from the late 1970s and early 1980s that counter aspects of modernism and embrace critiques of originality.
-Then we will study postmodern and contemporary artists who engage in a range of conceptual strategies that include simulation and appropriation, parody and performativity, the anti-aesthetic and anarchitecture, activism and deconstruction, and doubt and failure.
-Photography, video, painting, performance, bricolage, sculpture, installation art, and institutional critique will be discussed.
-The requirements for this course will include a midterm, final exam, and ten-page research paper.
+Topics in Contemporary Art: The Postmodern Condition

+Postmodernism is less a style and more a strategy of making art.
+This course begins by examining canonical texts and works of art from the late 1970s and early 1980s that address strategies of appropriation and critiques of originality.
+Then we will study artists who have embraced strategies such as the informe (formless) and deconstruction, doubt and failure, the anti-aesthetic and anarchitecture.
+The requirements for this course include a midterm, final exam, and ten-page research paper.